This article was last updated on November 2017

 - Rehabilitative care, including necessary equipment and devices

-As of 2015, most people with insurance held job-based (group coverage), but nearly 22 million people had private, non-group coverage.
-The uninsured rate was also down to about 9 percent.
+As of 2016, most people with insurance held job-based (group coverage), but nearly 22 million people had private, non-group coverage.
+The uninsured rate is also down to about 12.3 percent as of a recent Gallup poll, which represents a slight climb over what it has been, but a decrease overall since 2013.
 For those with private insurance, you will most likely benefit from the same features as those who purchase plans through their employers.
 If you can’t afford insurance, then there may be subsidies available to reduce your cost.
 You should also note that the government will waive the penalty fee associated with not having insurance for people who qualify for exemptions.

 Under the new law, young people will pay more for insurance coverage while older people will pay less.
 However, young adults may stay on their parents’ insurance plans until they’re 26.
 In addition, the government allows people under the age of 30 to purchase low-cost catastrophic plans, which help in the event of an emergency in lieu of more extensive coverage.
 Obamacare also ensures that people with pre-existing conditions get the coverage they need without being treated unfairly by insurers or providers.